AndersCoding/AndersCoding/README.md

 ## Hi there 👋

+🔭 Studying Frontend Mobile Development at Høyskolen Kristiania, in Oslo

+🌱 Currently learning SwiftUI and TypeScript

 <!--
 **AndersCoding/AndersCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.